shettayyy/class-glue/CONTRIBUTING.md

-# Contributing to Class-Y
+# Contributing to Class-Glue

-We're excited that you're interested in contributing to Class-Y!
+We're excited that you're interested in contributing to Class-Glue!
 This document outlines the process for contributing to this project.
 Whether you're fixing bugs, improving documentation, or adding new features, your contributions are welcome.

 ## Getting Started